 1 tin condensed milk

-(in our case we mixed 3tbsp. powdered milk and 2 tbsp. sugar)
+(In our case we mixed 3 tablespoons powdered milk and 2 tablespoons sugar).

 * On mornings everyone in the village woke up early to grate corn to make cornmeal.